reactjs/react.dev/content/docs/code-splitting.md

 >
 > `React.lazy` and Suspense is not yet available for server-side rendering.
 If you want to do code-splitting in a server rendered app, we still recommend [React Loadable](https://github.com/thejameskyle/react-loadable).
 It has a nice [guide for bundle splitting with server-side rendering](https://github.com/thejameskyle/react-loadable#------------server-side-rendering).

-The `React.lazy` function lets you render an dynamic import as a regular component.
+The `React.lazy` function lets you render a dynamic import as a regular component.

 **Before:**